kachunchau/kachunchau/content/portfolio/sealskinz.md

 {{< img src="/images/Sealskinz-04.jpg" >}}

-At blubolt I was asked to redesign for Sealskinz—a premium outdoor brand.
-Their old site was dated and hard to navigate.
+## Overview

+Sealskinz's old site was hard to navigate and difficult to traverse.
+At blubolt I was tasked to redesign their entire ecommerce site.

+### Goals and objectives

+* Increase conversions
+* Easier to navigate
+* Incorporate more lifestyle imagery
+* More emphasis to their category pages
+* Product pages should portray more content

-As Sealskinz are a preimium brand they wanted their new design to reflect the quality of their products.
-I introduced ample white space, supported with a dark colour palette for a more luxurious look.
+Sealskinz are a preimium brand and they wanted their new design to reflect the quality of their products.
+This was done by using ample white space and a dark colour palette to reflect luxury.

+{{< img src="/images/Sealskinz-05.jpg" >}}

+An internal component library was created in Sketch was ease of maintainability and scability in the future.